Developik/comp4050/a5/SPMP.md

 ## 4.4 Product Acceptance

 The plan for customer acceptance of the deliverables involves defining acceptance criteria, conducting testing, demonstrating the deliverables, analyzing them for compliance with requirements, inspecting for defects, and allowing the customer to evaluate and accept based on the criteria.
-The specific processes, methods, and tools used will be documented in the acceptance criteria agreement between the ICT organization and the customer.
+The specific processes, methods, and tools used will be documented in the acceptance criteria agreement between the ProCaller organization and the customer.
 Objective criteria for determining acceptability will also be specified.

-The acceptance criteria will be defined in a formal agreement between the ICT organization and the customer.
+The acceptance criteria will be defined in a formal agreement between the ProCaller organization and the customer.
 This agreement will outline the specific requirements and standards that the deliverables must meet in order to be accepted.
 Both parties will review and sign the agreement to ensure mutual understanding and an agreement to the acceptance criteria.

 The deliverable acceptance process will involve the following technical processes, methods, and tools:

-- Testing: The ICT team will conduct unit testing, integration testing, and system testing to ensure the functionality and quality of the deliverables.
+- Testing: The ProCaller team will conduct unit testing, integration testing, and system testing to ensure the functionality and quality of the deliverables.
 Testing tools such as JUnit, Mockito, and Selenium may be used.
-- Demonstration: The ICT team will demonstrate the Front-end functionality, Routing Server, System Console, and Billing System to the customer for their evaluation and acceptance.
+- Demonstration: The ProCaller team will demonstrate the Front-end functionality, Routing Server, System Console, and Billing System to the customer for their evaluation and acceptance.
 - Analysis: The deliverables will be analyzed to ensure they meet the specified requirements and standards outlined in the acceptance criteria.
 This may involve reviewing the code, documentation, and performance metrics.
 - Inspection: The deliverables will undergo inspection to identify any defects, errors, or deviations from the requirements.
 This may involve code reviews, documentation reviews, and quality assurance checks.